 This is a perfect conversation to have with your direct report when it comes to performance review time, and if that isn’t coming up on your calendar, move that date up!
-There’s no point in continuing to let time pass on what could become a happier, more effective employee.
+There’s no point in continuing to let time pass on unlocking employee potential and what could become a happier, more effective employee.

 3 points to hit on in your performance conversation:

 - Where do they see themselves headed in their career over the next several years?
 You can’t get where you want to go unless you know which direction to go.
 Most will have some sort of plan they’ve mentally built over the years, but if they have no plan, help them create one.
 Some folks genuinely need help and ideas from a trusted mentor.